Global VisibilityPitch your startup to thousands of tech leaders and investors at regional and global competitions.

 XTC - Tech for Purpose

-XTC is a non-profit organization supported by leading corporations, VC’s, Universities, and Institutions.
+XTC is a non-profit organization supported by leading corporations, VCs, foundations, policymakers, universities and tech conferences.

 Opportunity for Investment

 Top finalists will receive an opportunity to pitch to a panel of investors, subject to compliance with all applicable local laws, rules, and regulations.

 The United Nations 17 Sustainable Development Goals that serve as the framework.

 Empowering Startups to Innovate in 7 Key Categories inspired by the 17 SDGs

 Global Finals Judges

 President and CEO,